 You purchase equipment for $200,000.
 With that $200,000 in equipment, it typically depreciates, or loses value over its life.
 A piece of equipment usually has five to seven year lifespan.
 Normally you divide the cost of that asset by its number of expected years.

 You can use Section 179 to capitalize the assets and place on the balance sheet, meaning they don’t become an expense for the company.
 Depreciating assets all in the first year helps to reduce your overall profit, which is the amount you end up paying taxes on.
 The amount you save may actually exceed the payments, making this a bottom-line friendly deduction.

 With a tax lease, Northland Capital retains ownership and you can expense the payments as a general operating expense.
 In most cases, the entire lease payment can be fully deductible.

 What are my tax savings?

 There are some limits.
-Use this calculator to help determine your Section 179 write off amount and the tax savings it might generate for you.
 Please consult with your tax advisor to determine the full tax implications and how Section 179 can benefit you.

 Know Your Options

 Reach out to our experienced team to know your lease and finance options and how they can save you thousands.